 ONLY A BIG CITY PROBLEM

-they meet in chat rooms, social media groups etc.
+they meet in chat rooms, social media group etc.

 THIS WOULD NOT HAPPEN TO MY CHILD

 The belief that your child could never wind up in this lifestyle is a dangerous mindset.
 When we ignore the dangers and are not proactive in educating our kids, we leave our families unprotected.
 Communicating with kids the dangers of internet predators and teaching them the warning signs of unhealthy relationships will be the best defense you can give to your family.

 There is a misconception that the girls in this lifestyle are choosing to live this life.
 While there is a very small percentage of women who claim that prostitution should be legalized and that women should be able to make a choice, the reality is that the largest percentage of women do not choose this life.
 In truth, they are forced by a trafficker, or they are desperate and feel that they have no other means of survival except to have sex for money.

 SHE’S OUT THERE BECAUSE SHE IS A DRUG ADDICT

 Although we do see drugs and prostitution as going hand in hand, many victims will express that they never used drugs until they were in the life.
 Some traffickers force their victims to use drugs to keep them working day and night without a break.
 Others say the traffickers give them the drugs to emotionally cope with the trauma of the life.
 We also see that young girls will use drugs to self-medicate, which increases the difficulty for them to get out of the life.